 I define a point charge as an eight ball vector (charge, time, x, y, z, dx/dt, dy/dt, dz/dt) and the action upon it by the aura of superposition from the impinging scalar and vector electric potential emitted by all eight ball point charges, including the self.
 It’s really that simple.
 I think that solves and maps GR, QM, and LCDM less their erroneous narratives.

 I predict that the known symmetry violations can be explained with a proper understanding of the implementation.
 I think some of the symmetry violations can be explained by science not understanding the low energy reactants and products to reactions, because those low energy products are not detectable by our instruments.
 Are some symmetry violations baked in even at the point charge layer?
 I don’t know.
-I still am perplexed by why magnetic fields rotate around a moving charge.
+I still am perplexed by how magnetic fields rotate around a moving charge.
 Why causes them to rotate?
-I can not explain that yet and I have no clue other than the vague thought that this may be emergent behaviour embodied in a photon which is a structure made of point charges.
-The question in my mind is whether an individual point charge flying through T3S (Euclidean time and space) will have a magnetic field given by the right hand rule.
+I can not explain that yet and I have no clue other than the vague thought that this may be emergent behaviour or whether it is a convention run amok.
+The question in my mind is whether an individual point charge flying through Euclidean time and space will have a magnetic field given by the right hand rule.
 I don’t see how it would since there is no spinning electric field.

 I recommend a theoretically flexible conception of time and also of the Big Bang.
 It’s complicated, but everyone has their own mental conception of what those mean.
 Mental models vary in flexibility, span, correctness, and attention to detail and nuance.
 However, science strives to be precise about what is meant.
 Scientists would be the first to tell you they don’t fully understand time (Rovelli) nor the Big Bang (Sir Roger).

 So that brings us to the Big Bang.
 If you study the theory there is no single place and no single time of either the Big Bang or Inflation.
 I swear it is the truth according to Guth on inflation, and more generally on the Big Bang.
 LeMaitre is the one who projected backwards to a single event.
 I think these nuances are not fully grasped by everyone, myself included.
-It is forever dawning on me what Matt, Anton, Becky, Sean, Lawrence, Frank, Paul, Sabine, Leonard, Carlo, and so many other great scientists and communicators meant when they said “ahem … perplexing nuance … ahem“.
-Ok, would it be consistent with current science to say : “the essence of every standard matter particle began at an unspecified time and unspecified place, and that the photons we measure from that genesis appear to have redshifted for about 13.8B years.”
-Suggestions on a more correct and parsimonious formulation?
+It is forever dawning on me what Matt, Anton, Becky, Sean, Lawrence, Frank, Paul, Sabine, Leonard, Carlo, and so many other great scientists and communicators meant when they mumble “ahem … perplexing nuance … ahem“.
+Ok, would it be consistent with current science to say : “The essence of every standard matter particle began at an unspecified time and unspecified place.
+The oldest photons we measure appear to have redshifted for about 13.8B years.”
+It’s a leap to link these statements.

-Imagine the major recycling plant in the universe as the center of each galaxy and more specifically the SMBH — if it has formed and not vamoosed.
+Imagine the major recycling plant in the universe as the center of each galaxy and more specifically the SMBH — if the SMBH has formed and not vamoosed.
 Think about how many theories that would reconcile.
-You get big crunch in each galaxy, you get eternal inflation, you get distributed big bang in time and space, you get a multiverse (overlapping), you get Sir Roger’s CCC.
+You get big crunch in each galaxy, you get eternal inflation, you get distributed bangs in time and space, you get a multiverse (overlapping), you get Sir Roger’s CCC.
 You get more, but I’ll stop there.

 Commenter : Well, a photon from the “big bang” would, in theory, say that the big bang just happened, just this instant… no?